developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Javascript

 First I need to add an eventListener to each a tag on the page.
 When I hijack the call what do I need to do?
 First Prevent the default behavior of the anchor tag.
 Next I need to figure out what anchor is currently showing as active and which anchor element the user has selected.
+I decided to break down the styling into 2 functions.
+1 that changes the styling for the navigation and 1 that changes the current baby step being shown.